 Site 1 was treated between the 7th and 15th of November 2016, while site 2 was treated between the 16th November 2016 and the 5th January 2017.

 The first assessment of site 1 took place on the 31st January 2017 and site 2 on the 15th February 2017.
-This assessment was a visual rating of percent brown-out.
+The second assessment was done in November 2017.
+Both assessments used a visual rating of percent brown-out.

 More detail is available in the handout from the February 2018 field walk.

 The sites are on the stock route and anyone who is interested is welcome to walk through to make their own assessments.
 Slashed tracks run down the centre of the sites and between each of the treatments.